ioBroker/ioBroker.javascript/README.md

 -->
 ### **WORK IN PROGRESS**
 * (bluefox) packages updated
+* (klein0r) reset timeouts and intervals in blockly

 ### 7.0.3 (2023-03-16)
 * (bluefox) made the editor visible in full height